AppCode comes with a built-in CocoaPods dependency manager, which allows you to create podfiles, update and install pods right from the IDE UI.

 External documentation browsers

-If you prefer to use external documentation browsers, AppCode provides a convenient way to do that as it integrates with two popular browsers, Dash and Ingredients.
+If you prefer to use external documentation browsers, AppCode provides a convenient way to do that as it integrates with Dash.

 RESTful Web Services